 Data Processing

-The two Landsat images that defined our study area were mosaicked together in Idrisi TerraSet for both 1990 and 2015 imagery.
+The two Landsat images that defined the study area were mosaicked together in Idrisi TerrSet for both 1990 and 2015 imagery.
 These images had less than 1% cloud cover.
 Prior to deriving mSAVI2, TCT brightness, wetness, and greenness (Huang et al., 2002), and near difference bare soil (NDBI) indices, a mask was applied to remove cultivated fields, water, and basalt outcrops.
 These data were standardized prior to being put into a CTA by ensuring all data was projected to WGS 84 UTM zone 12N.

 Data Analysis

-Based on the spectral signatures exposed by results from mSAVI2 and TCT a CTA was produced to analyze class purity and classify individual pixels based on the classification sites.
+Based on the spectral signatures exposed by results from mSAVI2 and TCT, a CTA was produced to analyze class purity and classify individual pixels based on the classification sites.
 Percent cover was calculated through Raster Calculator by dividing juniper canopy area by total area.
 The resulting raster contained data of percent cover which was then symbolized to show different phases of juniper encroachment.

 IV.
 Results & Discussion